Skip to main content

 I moved.
 Can I keep my senior property tax break?

 Maybe.
-Colorado created the Qualified Senior Primary Residence Classification for tax years 2025 and 2026 for some seniors who moved and lost the old exemption.
-As of 22 March 2026, the on-time filing deadline for 2026 has passed, but late filings may still be accepted through July 15, 2026 without appeal rights.
+Colorado has the Qualified Senior Primary Residence Classification for some seniors who moved and lost the old exemption.
+For 2026, the on-time deadline passed March 15, but late filings may still be accepted through July 15, 2026 without appeal rights.

 Does Colorado have a property tax freeze for seniors?

-Not as a broad statewide program on the current official relief pages we reviewed.
-Colorado’s current statewide tools are the senior exemption, the portable classification, the PTC Rebate, and the deferral loan.
-Some cities or counties may have their own local rules, which is why local checking matters.
+Not as a broad statewide program on the official relief pages reviewed for this guide.
+Colorado’s main statewide tools are the senior exemption, the portable classification, the PTC Rebate, and the deferral loan.
+Some cities or counties may have local programs.

 Can I get both the Senior Property Tax Exemption and the PTC Rebate?

 Sometimes, yes.
-The PTC booklet tells homeowners to report only the property tax they actually paid and not any amount paid by the Senior Homestead Exemption.
-You still have to meet the PTC income, age, residency, and dependency rules.
+The PTC rules tell homeowners to report only the property tax they actually paid and not amounts paid by the Senior Homestead Exemption.
+You still have to meet the PTC income, age, residency, payment, and dependency rules.

 Can renters get senior property tax help in Colorado?

 Yes.
-Renters may qualify for the PTC Rebate if they meet the age, residency, and income rules and paid rent or heat.
-In Denver, qualifying renters age 65 and older or renters with disabilities may also be able to use the local Property Tax Relief Program.
+Renters may qualify for the PTC Rebate if they meet the age, residency, income, and payment rules and paid rent or heat.
+In Denver, some qualifying renters age 62 or older or renters with disabilities may also be able to use the local Property Tax Relief Program.

 What if my home is in a trust or I moved to assisted living?